WatForm/fortress/DevelopersGuide.md

 If an attribute of the problemState is not mentioned below when describing the transformers, then its value does not change

+Modifies can contain: axioms, scopes, signature, ?? (theory and problemState seems to broad)

 ## Transformers

 Below is a brief description of the transformers implemented in Fortress.